munki/installr/README.md

 Add desired packages to the `install/packages` directory.
 Ensure all packages you add can be properly installed to volumes other than the current boot volume.

+`startosinstall` requires that all additional packages be Distribution-style packages (typically built with `productbuild`) and not component-style packages (typically built with `pkgbuild`).

 If your packages just have payloads, they should work fine.
 Pre- and postinstall scripts need to be checked to not use absolute paths to the current startup volume.
 The installer system passes the target volume in the third argument `$3` to installation scripts.

+`startosinstall` in High Sierra ignores additional package's RestartActions.
+This means that if software installed by one or more or your packages requires a restart for full functionality, it won't be fully functional when the High Sierra installer completes its work.

 ### Order